Isopach/isopach.github.io/_posts/2020-08-01-HacktivityCon-2020.md

 </details>

-This is obviously referring to Mayo, the well-known hacker who earned over a million USD on hackerone.
+This is obviously referring to Mayo, the well-known hacker who earned over a million USD on HackerOne.

 ![Mayo flag](../assets/hacktivitycon-2020/mayo-flag.png)